 Deposit Insurance Premiums.
 Under current regulations, FDIC-insured depository institutions that are members of the FDIC pay insurance premiums at rates based on their assessment risk classification, which is determined, in part, based on the institution's capital ratios and on factors that the FDIC deems relevant to determine the risk of loss to the FDIC.
-Beginning in 2007, annual assessment rates range from \$0.05 to \$0.43 per \$100, an increase from the \$0.00-\$0.27 rates that had been in effect since 1996.
+In 2007, the annual assessment rates changed to a range of 5-43 basis points, an increase from the 0-27 basis point range that had been in effect since 1996.
+For the first quarter of 2009, the assessment rate range for Risk Category 1 institutions will increase to 12-14 basis points as part of the FDICs Restoration Plan for the Deposit Insurance Fund (DIF).
+This increase is necessary to replenish the DIF due to the number of recent failures of FDIC-insured institutions.
+The FDIC has proposed assessment rates for the remainder of 2009 ranging from 8-21 basis points for Risk Category 1 institutions.
+As part of the proposed assessments beginning April 1, 2009, the FDIC will introduce three new adjustments that may impact the assessment base.
+These adjustments are for 1) a potential decrease for long-term unsecured debt, 2) a potential increase for secured liabilities above a threshold amount and 3) for non-risk category 1 institutions, a potential increase for brokered deposits above a threshold amount.
+The assessment rates for Risk Categories II - IV range from 18-78 basis points.
+A change in our risk category would negatively impact our assessment rates.

 The amount an institution is assessed is based upon statutory factors that include the balance of insured deposits as well as the degree of risk the institution poses to the insurance fund and may be reviewed semi-annually.
 Additionally, all institutions insured by the FDIC Bank Insurance Fund are assessed fees to cover the debt of the Financing Corporation, the successor of the insolvent Federal Savings and Loan Insurance Corporation.
+The current assessment rate effective for the first quarter of 2009 is 28.5 basis points (114 basis points annually).
+The assessment rate is adjusted quarterly.